 That’s not to say you need to get the GPS add-on with a rental car.
 If you have a cell phone with a local SIM contract, you’ll be able to access the data network, which means you can use smartphone navigation apps such as Google Maps.

-This is a very important car rental Greece tip!
-Often, the rental car agent will ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
+This is an essential car rental Greece tip!
+The rental car agent will often ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
 Though often in Greece, they have a pretty chill attitude and won’t offer their service unless you ask.
 You absolutely need to go over your Greek rental car before driving off the lot.
 If they don’t show you around, do a thorough inspection yourself and note anything and everything.

 The agent will generally start with the outside of the vehicle, pointing out any bumps or scratches that already exist, make sure all the damages are noted.
 This will also assure you of the roadworthiness of the vehicle.